 For people who like to have their books read to them, Audible is certainly the biggest name in the field, but it's certainly not the only option.
 Here we've picked the very best sites for finding and downloading top quality audiobooks – both free and premium.
 You can save yourself a trip to the library and build up a sizeable library from the comfort of your computer or smartphone.

-Amazon's audio book site offers an unbeatable choice of premium titles
+Amazon's platform offers an unbeatable choice of premium audiobooks

 In contrast to Audible, LibriVox is completely free of charge.
 This, of course, means making compromises.
 You won't be able to download the latest bestsellers here, and the library of titles is rather smaller than Audible's.

 You're limited to public domain audiobooks, but there are still thousands to choose from.
 Many of the books included here are classics that are now out of copyright, and LibriVox gives you the choice of downloading audiobooks so you can copy them to any device you want, or just listening to them online.

 While audiobooks on Audible are often read by celebrities or the authors, audiobooks on LibriVox are read by volunteers from around the world – and you can offer to take part if you have the time and want to support the community.

 There are mobile apps available, so you can access your books from your smartphone.
 The reliance on public domain titles means LibriVox is a little limited, and the quality of recordings varies, but for classics, it's a great resource.